pandora-web-server/pandora-web-server/auth-module/README.md

-# Auth Module for Pingora
+# Auth Module for Pandora Web Server

 This crate allows putting up an authentication check before further processing of the request happens.
 Only authorized users will be able to access the content.
 This barrier can apply to